-Look at the schedule, it completely follows Conservative 2-PL, but fails to meet the requirements of Strict and Conservative 2-PL, that is because we unlock A and B before the transaction commits.
+Look at the schedule, it completely follows Conservative 2-PL, but fails to meet the requirements of Strict and Rigorous 2-PL, that is because we unlock A and B before the transaction commits.

 How can cascading abort happen in Conservative 2-PL?